Impact of the EU referendum

 On 23 June 2016 the UK electorate voted in a national referendum to leave the European Union.
-There is no immediate, material change for our staff, students and EU-funded programmes.
-Despite the uncertainty at this stage, this site will address many of the immediate issues for staff and students, both current and prospective.
-We will regularly update this information as developments occur.
+Amid the continued uncertainty surrounding the UK’s withdrawal from the EU, we understand our students and staff will have questions.
+This site will address many immediate issues and will be updated regularly as developments occur.

 Information for prospective students from the EU who have applied to study at the University of Edinburgh.